eMetaboHUB/Forum-DiseasesChem/README.md

 *Warnings:* For ChemOnt, ontology file was downloaded at http://classyfire.wishartlab.com/downloads, but to be loaded in Virtuoso, the file need to be converter in an other format than *.obo*.
 Using Protege (https://protege.stanford.edu/) ChemOnt_2_1.obo was converted in a turtle format and ChemOnt_2_1.ttl.
 The ChemOnt ontology seems to be stable.

+**Warnings:** This procedure creates two upload files: pre_upload.sh and upload_data.sh.
+When building the FORUM KG, all the PubChem data gathered to build the complete KG are not required to compute the FORUM associations.
+In addition, some PubChem subset resources (compound, descriptors, synonym, ...) are very larges, and may contain several billion of triples.
+Therefore, two versions of the FORUM KG are prepared:

-**Warnings:** This procedure creates two upload files: pre_upload.sh and upload_data.sh. pre_upload.sh is a light version of upload_data.sh, only loading data needed to compute associations.
-Thus, it does only load a small part of PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graphs, which are huge graphs.
+- the minimal core (MINCORE): loading only the PubChem subset resources that are required to compute the associations, such as: *References* or *PMID_CID*.
+This upload is prepared in *pre_upload.sh* which is a light version of upload_data.sh, only loading data needed to compute associations.
+For instance, it does only load a small part of the PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graphs.
+See *build_RDF_store* for details about this configuration.

+- the maximal (or full) core (*MAXCORE*) loading all the PubChem subset resources to build the complete KG.
+This complete upload is prepared in *upload_data.sh*

  Also, these both upload files contains duplicate information and **must not** be loaded on the same Virtuoso session !

 ##### 2.1.2 - Integration of metabolic networks.